 Students completing an associate in applied science degree will exit the program after four semesters and will be qualified to apply for licensure as a registered nurse.
 To practice as an RN, graduates must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN)

 All students must complete prerequisite general education requirements with a grade of C or better prior to admission to the program.
 Additional requirements are based on selection of the PN or RN exit option.
-Licensed practical nurses can apply for consideration of admission to the third semester of the program.
+Licensed practical nurses can apply for consideration of admission to the program with advanced standing.

 Marsha Woodall MBA, MSN, RN,

 (270) 824-1751(270) 824-1751